russshumate/uno.extensions/doc/Learn/Mvux/Advanced/Messaging.md

 #### Additional Observe overloads

 The `Observe` extension method comes in several flavors.
-They all share a common goal - to send and intercept entity-message messages to and from the messenger and apply them to a state or feed-state.
+They all share a common goal - to send and intercept entity-message messages to and from the messenger and apply them to a state or list-state.
 They also share a `keySelector` parameter which uses to determine by which property the entity is identified.
 This is important so that the state can compare or look up an appropriate entity where needed; for example, when an entity is updated, it will replace the old one with the new one received with the entity message.

 - `Observe<TEntity, TKey>(IState<TEntity> state, Func<TEntity, TKey> keySelector)`